raissamartinsmenezes/udemy-REACT-QUERY/base-blog-em/README.md

 **cacheTime**: is for data that might be re-used later, it is backup data to display while fetching

 - query goes into "cold storage" if there's no active useQuery
 - cache data expires after cacheTime (default: five minutes) -> "how long it's been since the last active useQuery"
 - after the cache expires, the data is garbage collected

+### prefetching

+- adds data to the cache
+- is automatically stale
+- while the data is refetching, react query will be able to hand us the data that's in the cache and we can display that until the refetch has refreshed the data
+-